Time To Rebuild The Malaysian Judiciary

 They are uncommonly industrious.

-Additionally, at the end of an exhausting day, he or she has to write a judgement from 10 to 30 pages long.
+Additionally, at the end of an exhausting day, he or she has to write a judgment: these can range between 10 to 30 pages.

 It cannot be done.